sadanandpai/react-state-management/README.md

 # React State Management

-## The project helps to learn the basic implementation of different state management techniques along with popular libraries
+## The project helps to learn the basic implementation of different state management techniques along with popular libraries.
+Project is built using 'create-react-app'

 <a href="https://sadanandpai.github.io/react-state-management/">Live Demo</a>